lh1207/AeroAssist/README.md

 # AeroAssist Ticketing System

-AeroAssist is a simple ticketing system built using ASP.NET Core, Razor Pages, Swagger OpenAPI, and upcoming integration with Microsoft SQL Server database.
-The system provides basic functionalities for managing tickets, including viewing all tickets, viewing a single ticket, updating a ticket, and deleting a ticket.
+AeroAssist is a versatile ticketing system designed for efficient ticket management.
+Easily create, view, update, and delete tickets, with comprehensive API documentation provided by Swagger OpenAPI.
+Streamline your ticketing processes effortlessly.

 ## Table of Contents